-There are some drugs that generally require a medical approach to drug detox.
-This refers to allowing you to take medication to help speed up the process of detoxification.
-You can also take medications that will calm down many of your withdrawal symptoms.
-Some people even find complete relief from withdrawal while they’re taking these medications.
+These are usually prescribed to help with the anxiety and physical pain of withdrawal.
+Medical detox centers will also use a variety of therapies to help you learn new coping skills and offer medical advice regarding your mental health.
+Some people find complete relief from withdrawal while they’re taking these medications.
 During medical drug detox, you will be supervised very closely to be sure you’re not experiencing any medical complications that require intervention.
-Some drugs can result in seizures, heart palpitations, stroke or other serious medical issues when they’re stopped abruptly.
+Some drugs can result in seizures, heart palpitations, stroke, or other serious medical issues when stopped abruptly.

 Combining Medical Drug Detox with Holistic Drug Detox

-This combination allows you to get the benefits of a holistic program while taking any medication you might need, if you require it to help you feel better.
+This combination allows you to get the benefits of a holistic program while taking any medication you might need if you require it to help you feel better.
 The most important thing you can do is to get the help you need.
-Once you have completed your drug detox program, further addiction treatment is highly recommended to ensure that you learn more about your addiction and how to prevent relapsing in the future.
+Once you have completed your drug detox program, further addiction treatment is highly recommended to ensure that you learn more about your addiction and how to prevent relapse.
 You’ll be amazed at how much better you feel once the process has been completed.

 Find Drug Detox Options in Idaho at Northpoint Recovery